ci-compass/cicf/week7/README.md

 of these, but first...

 #### CREATE TABLE
 First, let's create a table we can play with.
+Since there are a bunch of you all doing the same thing, don't use "whammy" for your table name.
+Pick something else, or N-1 of you will get an error message saying the table "whammy" already exists...
 ```
 CREATE TABLE whammy (game varchar(255) PRIMARY KEY,
                      highscore int);